-The Board acts on behalf of Shareholders and is accountable to the Shareholders for the overall strategy, governance and performance of the Company and its controlled entities (Group).
+The Board acts on behalf of shareholders and is accountable to the shareholders for the overall strategy, governance and performance of the Company and its controlled entities (Group).
 The responsibilities of the Board include the following:

-- Leading and overseeing the business and affairs of the Group, including its control and accountability systems; - Defining the Company's purpose; - Appointing the Chair, and any senior independent Director; - Appointing and removing the CEO and President; - Monitoring the performance of the CEO and President; - Ratifying the appointment and where appropriate, the removal of the CFO and Company Secretary; - Ratifying other senior executive appointments, organisational changes and senior management remuneration policies and practices, and ensuring those remuneration policies and practices are aligned with the entity's purpose, values, strategic objectives and risk appetite; - Approving succession plans for management; - Monitoring senior management's performance and implementation of strategy and ensuring appropriate resources are available; - Reporting to shareholders; - Providing strategic advice to management where appropriate; - Approving management's corporate strategy and performance objectives; - Determining and approving the method of financing dividend payments; - Approving and monitoring the progress of operating budgets, major capital expenditure, capital management, acquisitions and divestitures; - Approving and monitoring financial and other reporting; - Overseeing the integrity of the Company's accounting and corporate reporting systems including external audit; - Overseeing the identification of key risks in the operations of the Company, and satisfying itself that the Company has in place an appropriate risk management framework (for both financial and non-financial risks), monitoring the efficiency and effectiveness of those frameworks and setting the appropriate risk appetite within which the Board expects management to operate; - Overseeing the process for making timely and balanced disclosure of all material information concerning the Company that a reasonable person would expect to have a material effect on the price or value of the Company's securities; - Ensuring an appropriate framework exists for relevant information to be reported by management to the Board; - Approving the Company's values, and overseeing the implementation of the Company's corporate Code of Conduct and Ethics; - Approving charters of Board committees; - Fostering and monitoring the Company's values and culture consistent with the Code of Conduct and Ethics;
+- Leading and overseeing the business and affairs of the Group, including its control and accountability systems; - Defining the Company's purpose; - Appointing the Chair, and any lead independent Director; - Appointing and removing the CEO and President; - Monitoring the performance of the CEO and President; - Ratifying the appointment and where appropriate, the removal of the CFO and/or the Company Secretary; - Ratifying other senior executive appointments, organisational changes and senior management remuneration policies and practices, and ensuring those remuneration policies and practices are aligned with the entity's purpose, values, strategic objectives and risk appetite; - Monitoring succession plans for management; - Monitoring senior management's performance and implementation of strategy and ensuring appropriate resources are available; - Reporting to shareholders; - Providing strategic advice to management where appropriate; - Approving management's corporate strategy and performance objectives; - Determining and approving the method of financing dividend payments; - Approving and monitoring the progress of operating budgets, major capital expenditure, capital management, acquisitions and divestitures; - Approving and monitoring financial and other reporting;

-- Monitoring compliance with legal and regulatory requirements and ethical standards and policies; and - Monitoring and ensuring compliance with best practice corporate governance requirements.
+- Overseeing the integrity of the Company's accounting and corporate reporting systems including external audit; - Overseeing the identification of key risks in the operations of the Company, and satisfying itself that the Company has in place an appropriate risk management framework (for both financial and non-financial risks), monitoring the efficiency and effectiveness of those frameworks and approving the appropriate risk appetite within which the Board expects management to operate; - Overseeing the process for making timely and balanced disclosure of all material information concerning the Company that a reasonable person would expect to have a material effect on the price or value of the Company's securities; - Ensuring an appropriate framework exists for relevant information to be reported by management to the Board; - Approving the Company's values, and overseeing the implementation of the Company's corporate Code of Conduct and Ethics; - Approving charters of the Board and its committees; - Fostering and monitoring the Company's values and culture consistent with the Code of Conduct and Ethics; - Monitoring compliance with legal and regulatory requirements and ethical standards and policies; - Monitoring and ensuring compliance with best practice corporate governance requirements; and - Overseeing the Company's commitment to its principles and values, sustainable business practices, the environment and health and safety of employees, contractors, customers and the community, as well as approving associated disclosures.